Yes Featuring Jon Anderson, Trevor Rabin, Rick Wakeman: Formation

 Singer Jon Anderson, singer and guitarist Trevor Rabin, and keyboardist Rick Wakeman were former members of the progressive rock band Yes.
 Anderson had co-founded Yes with bassist Chris Squire in 1968, and had been a member in three stints until 2008; Wakeman had been a member in five stints between 1971 and 2004; Rabin had been a member from 1983 to 1995.
 The only time the three had performed together in Yes was the 1991–1992 Union Tour during the band's short time as an eight-member formation.
 Plans to have Wakeman play with Anderson and Rabin on Talk (1994) never materialised.
 For Wakeman, not playing on a Yes studio album with Rabin became one of his regrets.
 Away from Yes, each pair had worked together in various capacities.

 The first announcement of activity between the three came on the 6 February 2010 episode of Wakeman's radio show on Planet Rock, when he mentioned a recent discussion among himself, Rabin, "and a couple of other ex-members of Yes who will remain nameless" about the idea of recording a new album.
 This was later revealed to include Anderson.
 Rumours that former Yes drummer Bill Bruford was to be a participant caught some momentum after they were reported in rock music magazines.
 After several weeks of speculation about the rumour, Bruford wrote a blog entry on his website in May 2010 stressing his retirement from performance in 2009, and denied any involvement in such plans with the claim that he was not invited by either member.
-Developments on the project then progressed slowly, mainly due to the remaining three members' commitments to their solo projects and conflicting schedules.
+Developments on the project then progressed slowly, mainly because of the remaining three members' commitments to their solo projects and conflicting schedules.
 In October 2010, Rabin said that the group had yet to formally begin work on the project, but noted Anderson and himself were "really itching" to proceed.
 There was writing and development work from 2011.